-Officers reporting direct to the Chief Executive, Statutory and Non-statutory Chief Officers
+Officers Reporting Direct to the Chief Executive, Statutory and Non-statutory Chief Officers

-There are currently two officers - one who reports directly to the Chief Executive and the other to the Director of Governance, Finance and Public Services - who meet the statutory definition of non-statutory chief officer, or deputy chief officer, but who are not employed on director grades or chief officer terms and conditions.
+There are currently a number of officers at head of service level who meet the statutory definition of non-statutory chief officer, or deputy chief officer, but who are not employed on director grades or chief officer terms and conditions.
 These posts are identified on the structure chart provided at Annex 4.